vserova/book/pages/ch_config.md

     # if you want to debug the library, build a dependent application
     # then debug using your favorite debugger

+<a name="ch-config.Special-Consideratio"></a>

 ### Special Considerations for Specific Unix Platforms

 Most of the non-GCC compilers require special tools and additional mandatory flags to compile and link C++ code properly.
-That's why there are special scripts that perform the required non-standard, compiler-specific pre-initialization for the [tools and flags](#tools-and-flags) used before running ***configure***.
+That's why there are special scripts that perform the required non-standard, compiler-specific pre-initialization for the [tools and flags](#ch-config.ch-configconfig-flag) used before running ***configure***.

 These wrapper scripts are located in the *compilers/* directory, and now we have such wrappers for the `SUN WorkShop` (`5.5` through `5.9)`, `GCC` and `ICC` compilers: